alexeyp0708/docker-dev-vsftpd-alpine/README.md

 ftp_image -c /etc/vsftpd/collection/basic.conf
 ```

 The entrypoint will created:
--virtual user `user1`.
-Will be bind with the local user `ftp-data` and have access to the directory `/mnt/data/test_host/ftp`
+- `user1` virtual user .
+Will be bind with `ftp-data` local user  and have access to the directory `/mnt/data/test_host/ftp`
-- local user `ftp-data`.
-If the `/mnt/data/test_host/ftp`  directory exists, it will create a user `ftp-data` with the ID of the directory owner (if  he does not exist).
+- `ftp-data` local user.
+If the `/mnt/data/test_host/ftp`  directory exists, it will create  `ftp-data` user with the ID of the directory owner (if  he does not exist).
-- virtual user `user2` .Will be bind with the local user `ftp-data` and have access to the directory `/mnt/data/test_host/ftp`
+- `user2` virtual user  .Will be bind with `ftp-data` local user  and have access to the directory `/mnt/data/test_host/ftp`
-- virtual user `user3` and `/etc/vsftpd/collection/users/user3` config file .
-Virtual user will be bind with the local user `guest_user3` and have access to the directory `/mnt/data/test_host/ftp_users/user3`.
+- `user3`  virtual user and `/etc/vsftpd/collection/users/user3` config file .
+Virtual user will be bind with  `guest_user3` local user and have access to the directory `/mnt/data/test_host/ftp_users/user3`.
-- local user `guest_user3`.
-If the `/mnt/data/test_host/ftp_users/user3 ` directory exists, it will create a user `guest_user3` with the ID of the directory owner (if he does not exist).
+- `guest_user3` local user.
+If the `/mnt/data/test_host/ftp_users/user3 ` directory exists, it will create  `guest_user3` user with the ID of the directory owner (if he does not exist).
-- virtual user`user4` and `/etc/vsftpd/collection/users/user4` config file.
+-`user4`  virtual user and `/etc/vsftpd/collection/users/user4` config file.
 Virtual user will be bind with the local user  `guest_user4` and have access to the directory `/mnt/data/test_host/ftp_users/user4`.
--  local user  `guest_user4`.
-If the `/mnt/data/test_host/ftp_users/user4` directory exists, it will create a user `guest_user4` with the ID of the directory owner (if he does not exist).
+-   `guest_user4` local user .
+If the `/mnt/data/test_host/ftp_users/user4` directory exists, it will create `guest_user4` user  with the ID of the directory owner (if he does not exist).
 - Will create the directory `/mnt/data/test_host/ftp` if it does not exist and assign it as owner `ftp-data`
 - Will create the directory `/mnt/data/test_host/ftp_users/user3` if it does not exist and assign it as owner `guest_user3`
 - Will create the directory `/mnt/data/test_host/ftp_users/user4` if it does not exist and assign it as owner `guest_user4`